boozallen/gsa-digitial-innovation-hackathon/README.md

 One [principle](https://project-open-data.cio.gov/principles/) of the open source initiative is to help create machine readable data sets.
-This accessibility principle is critical to enabling data hungry algorithms crunch complex data sets into meaningful value.
+This accessibility principle is critical to enabling data hungry algorithms to crunch complex data sets into meaningful value.

 Our application, Machine Ready, leverages existing data.json content to determine how the datasets match up to the accessibility principles laid out by the open data initiative.
-The objective is to help agencies visualize which datasets could use benefit from translation to more machine friendly data types.
+The objective is to help agencies visualize which datasets could benefit from a translation to more machine friendly formats.